-Larger, more expensive regulators incorporate a separate diaphragm chamber, which has an aspirator tube exposed to the output pressure.
+Larger, more expensive regulators incorporate a separate diaphragm chamber with an aspirator tube exposed to the output pressure.
 Segregating the diaphragm from the primary airflow minimizes its abrasive effects and extends the valve’s life.

 As flow through this regulator increases, the aspirator tube creates a slightly lower pressure in the diaphragm chamber.
 As a result, the diaphragm deflects downward and opens the orifice without significantly reducing the output pressure.
 The effect is the same as increasing the adjustment setting.
 Thus, this style regulator has a minimal drop (output pressure decay) as supply pressure varies.
 The table below compares how that variance occurs with a small and a large diaphragm.

 The larger diaphragms in these regulators improve response and sensitivity.
 However, as discharge flow through the regulator increases over its entire range, output pressure drops.
-Thus, it is essential to set the regulator’s desired output pressure under typical flow conditions.
+Thus, setting the regulator’s desired output pressure must be done under typical flow conditions.

 Balanced Poppet & Precision Regulators

 Another type of regulator incorporates a balanced poppet, but otherwise has the same general construction as the separate diaphragm version.
 It has a significantly larger orifice to allow for greater airflow.
-To maintain good stability, the poppet is pressure-balanced.
+The poppet is pressure-balanced to maintain good stability.
 Thus, the effects of output pressure fluctuations cancel out, which improves sensitivity and response, and reduces droop.